+35725368683

 • Official maps and plans are drawn and uploaded to the system.

-• The title deeds are issued in the name of the developer or owner.
-Upon sale, the developer will transfer the title deeds to the buyer.
+• The title deeds are issued in the developer's or owner's name.
+Upon sale, the developer transfers them to the buyer.

 Important factors to know

-Title deeds are necessary to buy or sell a property.
-Also, they are necessary for succession purposes when the owner passes away.
-Title deeds are useful for resolving disputes about the property.
+Title deeds are necessary to buy or sell a property, for succession purposes when the owner passes away, and to resolve property disputes.

 If there are no title deeds, the buyer should proceed with caution.
-There are transactions (dealings) with land that are not very much affected by the absence of title deeds, for example, a short-term lease.
+Some transactions (dealings) with land are relatively unaffected by the absence of title deeds, such as a short-term lease.
 Still, due diligence is highly recommended.

 The Takeaway